coax-dev/coax/doc/examples/stubs/ppo.rst

 **Mitigating overestimation and the PPO-clip objective**

-The Proximal Policy Optimization (PPO) algorithm mitigates to problem of *overestimation*, leaving underestimation uncorrected for.
+The Proximal Policy Optimization (PPO) algorithm mitigates the problem of *overestimation*, leaving underestimation uncorrected for.
 This mitigation is achieved by effectively clipping the probability ratio in a specific way.

 .. math::
     :label: ppo_clip_objective